w3c/window-management/security_and_privacy.md

 * Events fired when Screen attributes change
   * Not web-exposed, but observable with polling

-The API exposes a set of `ScreenAdvanced` objects in a `Screens` interface, providing info about each connected display, extending the singular [`Screen`](https://developer.mozilla.org/en-US/docs/Web/API/Screen) object currently available to each window, and similar to the set of `Screen` objects available to an origin if separate windows for that origin were placed on each of the connected screens, by aggregating the respective `window.screen` objects.
+The API exposes a set of `ScreenDetailed` objects in a `ScreenDetails` interface, providing info about each connected display, extending the singular [`Screen`](https://developer.mozilla.org/en-US/docs/Web/API/Screen) object currently available to each window, and similar to the set of `Screen` objects available to an origin if separate windows for that origin were placed on each of the connected screens, by aggregating the respective `window.screen` objects.

-This API proposes exposing these properties on each `ScreenAdvanced` object:
+This API proposes exposing these properties on each `ScreenDetailed` object:
 * The width of the available screen area
   * Standardized as [Screen.availWidth](https://drafts.csswg.org/cssom-view/#dom-screen-availwidth)
 * The height of the available screen area